-The most recent MASGC site visit report stated, "The MASGC has demonstrated a commitment for supporting underserved communities.
-For example, the Consortium employs a Vietnamesespeaking extension agent to serve the large Vietnamese fishing community.
+The most recent MASGC site visit report stated, "The MASGC has demonstrated a commitment for supporting underserved communities such as the Southeast Asian fishermen living along the coast of Alabama and Mississippi.
 Additionally, Mississippi and Alabama are home to over twenty Historically Black Colleges and Universities including Consortium member Jackson State University.
 From Pre-K through graduate programs, MASGC can further recruit, train, and engage underrepresented groups in fields that support Sea Grant's coastal science and service mission."
-MASGC extension and outreach will continue to engage with underserved communities.
+MASGC engagement programs will continue to work with underserved communities.